Skip to Content

 Tahini Yogurt Sauce

-Craft this easy Greek tahini yogurt sauce in just 5 minutes with simple ingredients!
+Whip up this easy tahini yogurt sauce in just 5 minutes with simple ingredients!
 Perfect with falafels and roasted veggies, spread onto pitas, or serve it alongside vegetable crudités or crispy quinoa balls.

 Tahini yogurt sauce in a serving bowl.